 AFAIK the source attribute in the layer tree is used to loosely retrieve the layer for print composer templates.

-#8 Updated by David Berlioz over 2 years ago
+#8 Updated by David Berlioz almost 3 years ago

 same issue here with 2.18.16